somestudyguides/APWorldHistory/Unit2.md

 ### Agricultural Effects of Exchange Networks

 crops from specific regions migrated to new regions and had profound impacts on those new regions

+Champa rice (from Vietnam, but perhaps originally from India) was first offered to China as tribute

+Champa rice is drought-resistant, flood-resistant, and creates two crops yields per year (quickly spread throughout China)

+Champa rice fed China's growing population but also allowed for the Chinese population to continue growing more

+Champa rice grown in terrace farms in mountains and paddies in lowland (changing the Chinese landscape and environment)

+Bananas (from Indonesia) traveled through Indian Ocean trade networks to Sub-Saharan Africa (new lands deforested to farm bananas)

+cotton, sugar, and citrus fruits (along with many other fruits and vegetables) also spread on trade routes

+increased food supplies and increasing populations put pressure on resources and led to environmental degradation

+overgrazing near Great Zimbabwe led to the abandonment of city in late 1400s